Punjab gunmen expose India's soft border ahead of Pakistan talks

 “The points in the GPS show the route from the border to the railway track where the explosives were found and then the police station,” said Punjab’s police chief Sumedh Singh Saini.

-Police found a kilogram of high powered RDX plastic explosive on the railway lines along with a set of night vision goggles, another officer said.
+Police found a kilogramme of high powered RDX plastic explosive on the railway lines along with a set of night vision goggles, another officer said.

 The exact length is disputed, but India shares about 3,000 km (1,900 miles) of border with Pakistan, running from the Thar desert to Himalayan glaciers.